cosbi-research/beesl/README.md

     url       = ""  % we will update this field when available }
 ```
-For any information of request please get in touch with the Cosbi Bioformatics lab, led by lombardo@cosbi.eu where we'll happy to help.
+For any information of request please get in touch with the Cosbi Bioformatics lab led by lombardo@cosbi.eu where we'll happy to help.